 Later, your driver will take you to Guatemala City for your one-hour flight to Flores Island.
 You will now reach one of the most iconic and beautiful sites in Guatemala, full of Mayan cultural richness, Flores Island.

 Your driver will pick you up from your hotel in the morning and transfer you to Tikal National Park.
 The massive ruins of Tikal are a carefully restored area of 222 square miles.
 The tour guide will walk you through the jungle to the site of the highest temple, which you can ascend to witness spectacular views of the Mayan ruins.

-The sound is as impressive as the view – you’ll hear a cacophony of monkeys, birds and other insects sounding the jungle’s alarm clock – a truly magical experience!
+The sound is as impressive as the view – you’ll hear a cacophony of monkeys, birds, and other insects sounding the jungle’s alarm clock – a truly magical experience!
 During this day you can go on the Sunset Boat Tour of the lake and the island.
-You will enjoy the Lake Peten sunset by boat.

 7 days & 6 nights